V6 Mainnet Node Instructions

 Step 5 - Fund your management wallet with teleported TRAC

 You require a minimum of 50k TRAC to run a mainnet node.
 You must fund your EVM Management wallet with the required amount (wallet 2).
-You can purchase TRAC on platforms such as Coinbase, Kucoin, Binance US, Huobi and Uniswap and once purchased, you need to teleport or bridge them to the OT Parachain.
+You can purchase TRAC on platforms such as Coinbase, Kucoin, Binance US, Huobi and Uniswap and once purchased, you need to teleport them to NeuroWeb.
 OT-RFC-16 is currently underway to determine how to bridge TRAC to the OT Parachain and back.

 Reminder:

-OTP is used as gas to send teleported TRAC so always have at least 2 OTP on each wallet containing teleported TRAC.
+NEURO is used as gas to send teleported TRAC so always have at least 2 NEURO on each wallet containing teleported TRAC.

-To view your TRAC balance on Metamask, first switch your network to OriginTrail Parachain Network, then add the TRAC token address using the import function
+To view your TRAC balance on Metamask, first switch your network to NeuroWeb Network, then add the TRAC token address using the import function

 0xFfFFFFff00000000000000000000000000000001

-You can also view your TRAC on polkadot.js here.
+You can also view your teleported TRAC balance on Subscan.

 Step 6 - Install your node

-In order to deploy your OriginTrail V6 node, you will need a Linux server with the following minimum recommended hardware:
+In order to deploy your OriginTrail V6 node on NeuroWeb, you will need a Linux (Ubuntu) server with the following minimum recommended hardware:

 • 4GB RAM